 - Allow your child plenty of rest.

-- Watch for signs of worsening or returning dehydration.
+- Watch for signs of dehydration that get worse or come back.

 Call the doctor if your child:

 - Has any signs of dehydration as listed above

 - Has no wet diapers within eight hours

 - Is lethargic (sleeping more and less playful)